 What is a Traffic Calming and Traffic Safety Investigation?

-Traffic Calming Measures that are available for Residential Neighborhoods in the District
+Traffic Calming Measures Available for Residential Neighborhoods in the District

 Bulb-out / Curb Extension: An extension of a curb in the form of a bulb, usually at an intersection, that narrows the vehicular pathway and inhibits fast turns, and shortens the crossing distance for pedestrians.